-Members of the SAC and the SPAC shall not present proposals to any call by the IAI in any capacity, as Principal Investigator, co-Principal Investigator, consultant to the IAI or advisor.
-This ban extends for 6 months after the member ceases to participate in the SAC or the SPAC.
+Members of the SAC shall not present proposals to any call by the IAI in any capacity, as Principal Investigator, co-Principal Investigator, consultant to the IAI or advisor.
+This ban extends for 6 months after the member ceases to participate in the SAC.

 3.3.
-Party Representatives as IAI Investigators or from Institutions submitting proposals
+Member State Delegates Party Representatives as IAI Investigators or from Institutions submitting proposals